October 23rd 1956 Revolution

 On 4th November 1956 the strongest continental army lead by the Russians attacked Budapest and Hungary.

-The badly armed Hungarian freedom fighters and the revolution of 1956 had been beaten down by 11th November.
+The Russian armiy beat down the badly armed Hungarian freedom fighters and the revolution of 1956 by 11th November.

 Nearly 2 000 died during the fights of 1956 most of them under 30 years of age.
 Many were imprisoned and executed.